Contents

 Two qanats joined by a length of dizbe

 The ko'k have a slit close to each end.
-The ko'k are put through the holes in the qanat poles whilst damp and then each end is passed back through its adjacent slit forming a small loop on each side.
+The ko'k are put through the holes in the qanat poles while damp and then each end is passed back through its adjacent slit thereby forming a small loop on each side.
 When the hide dries it tightens and forms what is effectively a leather rivet.
 The diamond shapes formed when the qanat is opened out are known as ko'z or eyes.

 The qanats are joined together by lengths of narrow tapes, only 4cm wide, known as dizbe.
-They are normally patterned and are flat woven from wool.
+They are normally patterned and are flat-woven from wool.
 Individual dizbe are not very long, so that they are easier to tie and undo.
 The joint of each qanat is known as a qarıstırıw, which literally means a crossing.
-When the qanats are joined together to form a circle (completed by the addition of the yurt door) they become the kerege and the diamond-shaped holes are the kerege ko'z (eyes of the kerege).
+When the qanats are joined together to form a circle (completed by the addition of the yurt door) they become the kerege and the diamond-shaped holes are then known as the kerege ko'z (eyes of the kerege).
 The forks formed at the top of the kerege by the poles crossing over each other are known as the keregebas (the head of the kerege).

 The Yurt Door

 The doorway of the yurt is made up of various parts which can be easily dismantled, typical of all Turkic yurts.
-The entire doorway is known as the yergenek and this name is also used specifically for the pair of hinged wooden doors which fold inwards.
+The entire doorway is known as the ergenek and this name is also used specifically for the pair of hinged wooden doors which fold inwards.
 The upright struts, or door jambs, are known as the tulg'a.
 The threshold is the bosag'a and the lintel is the man'laysha (from man'lay, forehead).

 The best yurt in Moynaq

-Winner of the best yurt in Moynaq competition in 2004
+Winner of the best yurt in Moynaq competition in 2004.

 Structural Belts

-The ishki beldew (inner waist belt) is a 30-40cm wide band which is positioned, with its pattern facing inward, through the gap between the right hand door leaf and the tulg'a and run around the outside of the yurt halfway up the qanats.
+The ishki beldew (inner waist belt) is a 30-40cm wide band which is positioned, with its pattern facing inward, through the gap between the right hand door leaf and the tulg'a and runs around the outside of the yurt halfway up the qanats.
 The end goes through the gap between the left hand door leaf and the other tulg'a and is turned back on itself by about one metre.
 The ends of the fringe are used to tie it to the kerege.
 This adds vital structural stability by constraining the circular wall.
-The ishki beldew is made from a warp and weft of white cotton and is patterned with coloured wool or silk threads using the pile-less continuous supplementary weft weaving technique.
+The ishki beldew is made from a warp and weft of white cotton and is patterned with coloured wool or silk threads using the pileless continuous supplementary weft weaving technique.

-The qızıl basqur, or red main band, is a 60-70cm wide woollen pile-less tent band.
+The qızıl basqur, or red main band, is a 60-70cm wide woollen pileless tent band.
 It is usually red and black.
 It has an important structural role to constrain the circumference of the roof and thereby maintain its pitch.
 Its bottom is aligned to the joint between the kerege heads (keregebas) and the uwıq.
 Its upper edge is aligned to the start of the iyin or bend of the uwıq.

-The aq basqur positioned above the qızıl basqur
+The aq basqur positioned above the qızıl basqur.

 The aq basqur, or white main belt, is a 40-50cm wide belt woven in combination technique.
 It has a white cotton warp-faced ground and is decorated with a raised woollen pile.
-The bottom edge of the aq basqur is aligned to the top edge of the qızıl basqur, the decoration facing inwards.
+The bottom edge of the aq basqur is aligned to the top edge of the qızıl basqur, with its decoration facing inwards.
 The top edge is above the iyin of the uwıqs.
 The aq basqur protects the outer felt from stretching or sagging in the gaps in between the uwıqs.
 The belt begins and ends above the door in line with the tulg'a.

 The beljip, or waist rope, sits over the shiy (reed screen) approximately halfway up it.
 The two ends of this rope go from the tulg'a and are tied at the rear of the yurt.
 In the past a wider belt known as the sırtqı beldew (outer waist belt) was used.
 Occasionally the beljip is also called by this name.
 If a yurt is located in an exposed position ropes may be tied to stakes and fastened onto the beljip.
 In some remote villages the owner might tie an old metal wheel hub or a few heavy engine parts to the beljip instead.